Luke J. Lindberg

-Luke J. Lindberg is an American businessman and diplomat who has served as Under Secretary of Agriculture for Trade and Foreign Agricultural Affairs in the United States Department of Agriculture (USDA) since 2025.
-Previously, he founded, and served as president, and chief executive officer of South Dakota Trade, a public–private partnership that promotes international trade for the state.
+Luke J. Lindberg (born 1988/1989) is an American businessman and diplomat serving as under secretary of agriculture for trade and foreign agricultural affairs in the United States Department of Agriculture (USDA) since 2025.
+In April 2026, he was nominated as the United States's candidate for the executive director of the United Nations World Food Programme.

 Early life and education

 Lindberg was raised in Norwich, Vermont, where his mother, Cheryl A. Lindberg, has served as town treasurer since 1996.
-He graduated from Hanover High School in New Hampshire and earned a B.A. in Government & Politics, a Master of Public Policy, and an MBA from the University of Maryland.
+He graduated from Hanover High School in New Hampshire and earned a B.A. in Government & Politics, an MBA and a Master of Public Policy from the University of Maryland.

-Career
+Early career

-Lindberg began his career as a management consultant with IBM in Washington, D.C.
+Lindberg began his career advising public and private sector clients on strategy, operations, and organizational performance in government and regulated environments with IBM in Washington, D.C.

-He later worked for Sanford World Clinic, helping guide the health system’s international expansion.

-In July 2019 Lindberg joined the Export–Import Bank of the United States (EXIM) as senior vice-president for external engagement.

-He was promoted on 31 December 2020 to chief of staff and chief strategy officer.
+Between 2021 and 2022, Lindberg served at Sanford World Clinic, leading global health operations across seven countries, overseeing multidisciplinary teams and international partnerships, including a team of nearly 300 personnel across approximately 30 clinics in Ghana.

-During his tenure, he helped implement the “China and Transformational Exports Program,” after the EXIM board adopted a new content policy in December 2020.
+In July 2019, Lindberg joined the Export–Import Bank of the United States (EXIM) as a senior executive, overseeing a $50 billion portfolio.
+During his tenure, he helped implement the "China and Transformational Exports Program," after the EXIM board adopted a new content policy in December 2020.

-Lindberg founded South Dakota Trade in 2023, a 501(c)(6) association that assists South Dakotan exporters.
-During his tenure with South Dakota Trade, Lindberg oversaw an expansion of exports from the state, and led a number of trade missions to various countries, including Israel, where he was hosted by Prime Minister Benjamin Netanyahu.

-In April 2025 Jesse Fonkert was named his successor as president and CEO, with Lindberg remaining until Senate confirmation of his USDA post.

-Lindberg was a senior fellow at the America First Policy Institute.
-He is a member of the Council on Foreign Relations.

-Under secretary of agriculture
+Under Secretary of Agriculture

-President-elect Donald Trump announced Lindberg’s selection on 16 January 2025 via Truth Social.
+Donald Trump announced Lindberg's selection on January 16, 2025, via Truth Social.

 The formal nomination was sent to the Senate (PN 12-26) on January 20, 2025.

-He was confirmed on August 2, 2025 by a vote of 78–17.
+He was confirmed by the United States Senate on August 2, 2025, by a vote of 78–17.

-One month into his tenure as under secretary, Lindberg announced, alongside Secretary Brooke Rollins, a three-point plan to “Support U.S. Agricultural Farmers, Ranchers, Producers, and Exporters”.
-The plan created the America First Trade Promotion program, which expedited supplemental funding to support U.S. agricultural exports, and also created a new type of “rapid response” trade mission designed to help U.S. farmers and ranchers take advantage of new trade deals secured by President Donald Trump.
+One month into his tenure, Lindberg and Secretary Brooke Rollins announced a three-point plan to "support U.S. Agricultural Farmers, Ranchers, Producers, and Exporters".

-In September 2025, Lindberg led a delegation of 39 U.S. agribusinesses to Taiwan, where he met with President Lai Ching-te and Vice President Hsiao Bi-khim to promote American agricultural products and increase trade and diplomatic relations.

 Personal life

-Lindberg lives in Harrisburg, South Dakota, with his wife, Brittany Thune Lindberg, daughter of U.S. Senator John Thune, and their two children.
+Lindberg lives in South Dakota with his wife, Brittany Thune Lindberg, and their two children.
+Lindberg is the son-in-law of U.S. senator John Thune.